jinpz/label_differential_privacy/criteo/LP-MST/README.md

-# Code for LP-MST on Criteo Click-Through Rate prediction dataset
+# Code for LP-MST on Criteo Click-Through Rate Prediction Dataset

 ## 1. Dependencies and Data Preparation
 ### 1.1 Dependencies